 An Okina Mask tattoo is an excellent choice if you are looking to manifest wisdom and respect.

 Mythology is full of wicked spirits, stirring up confusion and misfortune throughout the land, so it is refreshing, to say the least when we come across a comedic character.

 Hyottoko knows how to make light of things amid the turmoil.

 Many entertaining legends go along with this funny little boy, which makes it worth looking into.

 Hyottoko tattoo is an excellent choice if you are looking for a comedic character known to bring good fortune and prosperity into your life.

 Namahage is not one of the more well-known characters, but that does not take away from his demonic character.

-Namahage is an unfortunate and evil spin on Santa Claus.
+Namahage is an unfortunate and wicked spin on Santa Claus.

-Instead of bringing presents to good children, he seeks to punish bad behaving ones.
+Instead of bringing presents to good children, he seeks to discipline bad behaving ones.